End-to-end PDDL Planning with Hardcoded and Dynamic Agents: Acknowledgments

 \section{Acknowledgments}

-ELM was supported by the Alan Turing Institute.
 SM was supported by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems n.
 EP/Y035070/1, in addition to Microsoft Ltd. MW was supported by an AI 2050 Senior Fellowship from the Schmidt Sciences Foundation.
 ELM and SM are affiliated with the Institute for Decentralized AI, which they thank for its support.